What are the financial benefits of solar energy?

 What are the different types of solar panels?

-While every solar panel brand and product has unique specifications, EnergySage has grouped solar panels into three broad categories: Economy, Standard, and Premium.
+While every solar panel brand and product has unique specifications, Most panels fall into 3 categories: Economy, Standard, and Premium.
 Premium panels perform the best, but have a higher price tag, while Economy panels are inexpensive but often less durable over time.
 Your decision about which category of solar panel to purchase depends on your priorities.

 Let’s Get Started